gbicou/prosemirror-render/packages/vue-plugin/README.md

 createApp(App).use(ProsemirrorPlugin).mount("#app");
 ```

-This adds the `ProsemirrorRender` component to the Vue application with defaults components configuration.
+This adds the `ProsemirrorRender` component to the Vue application with defaults types map configuration.

 ### ProsemirrorRender component